vinifmor/bauh/README.md

 - Custom themes can be provided by adding their files at **~/.local/share/bauh/themes** (sub-folders are allowed).
 - Themes are composed by 2 required and 1 optional files sharing the same name:
     - **my_theme.qss**: file with the qss rules.
 Full example: [light.qss](https://raw.githubusercontent.com/vinifmor/bauh/qss/bauh/view/resources/style/light/light.qss)
-    - **my_theme.meta**: file defining the data about the theme.
+    - **my_theme.meta**: file defining the theme's data.
 Full example: [light.meta](https://raw.githubusercontent.com/vinifmor/bauh/qss/bauh/view/resources/style/light/light.meta)
-        - available attributes:
+        - available fields:
             - `name`: name that will be displayed on the interface.
-It supports translations by adding additional `name` keys with brackets and the language code (e.g: `name[es]=Mi tema`)
+It supports translations by adding additional `name` fields with brackets and the language code (e.g: `name[es]=Mi tema`)
             - `description`: theme's description that will be displayed on the interface.
 It supports translations like `name` (e.g: description[es] = Mi tema).
             - `version`: theme's version.
 It just works as information at the moment. (e.g: 1.0)
             - `root_theme`: optional attribute that points to a theme that must be loaded before the theme.
 It supports the bauh's default theme keys (e.g: default, light, ...) or a file path (e.g: `/path/to/root/file.qss`).